weaveworks/clusters-config/README.md

     export GOOGLE_SP_ID=656726301855
     gsts --aws-role-arn "$AWS_ROLE_EKS" --sp-id "$GOOGLE_SP_ID" --idp-id "$GOOGLE_IDP_ID" --username <YOUR_EMAIL>
     ```

+### How do we manage clusters?
+- Each cluster/environment has its own branch.
+- Clusters are provisioned by creating a new `cluster-<CLUSTER_NAME>` branch and destroyed by deleting the branch.
+- Clusters branches and directories are created automatically after a user [request a cluster](./docs/cluster.md#requesting-a-cluster).
+All values are set and user shouldn't need to add anything (unless he wants to customize his environment).
+The user can review the files before pushing the new branch in order to provision his cluster
+- The cluster directory `./eksctl-clusters/clusters/<CLUSTER_NAME>` contains:
+    - Eksctl cluster configurations.
+    - flux, gitops, other apps files.

 ### Requesting a new cluster
 To request a new cluster, follow the [requesting a new cluster](./docs/cluster.md#requesting-a-cluster) doc